FST777/cayman/README.md

 environment.
 Passwords can be set in the form of `$CAPWD_<intermediate>` (use `$CAPWD_Root` for the Root CA).

-## Docker, buildah/podman, container stuffs
+## OCI containers (Podman/Buildah, Docker, etc)

-The supplied `Dockerfile` will create a container that contains `cayman` as well as OpenResty / nginx, which is configured to serve out all CA certficates and revocation lists for the cayman-managed CAs at port 80. cayman itself will operate on a volume, which will be preserved in case the container goes down or gets an update.
-An URL pointing to nginx in the container can be used as the `URL_PRE` used by cayman to construct the revocation list URLs.
-At port 8080, nginx serves out the ouput of `cayman metrics`.
+The supplied `Containerfile` will create a container that contains `cayman` as well as lighttpd, which is configured to serve out all CA certficates and revocation lists for the cayman-managed CAs at port 80. cayman itself will operate on a volume, which will be preserved in case the container goes down or gets an update.
+An URL pointing to the container can be used as the `URL_PRE` used by cayman to construct the revocation list URLs.
+At port 8080, lighttpd serves out the ouput of `cayman metrics`.

 You can build the container with something like:
 `% buildah bud -t cayman .`
-or:
-`# docker build -t cayman .`

 Alternatively, pull the image from the [Docker Hub](https://hub.docker.com/r/fst777/cayman) (available for amd64 and arm64):
 `% podman pull fst777/cayman`
-or:
-`# docker pull fst777/cayman`

 You can then run the container with:
 `% podman run -d --env-file environment --name caycnt cayman`
-or:
-`# docker run -d --env-file environment --name caycnt cayman`

 The `--env-file environment` flag is optional and could point to a file (here named `environment`) that contains configuration normally managed in